1915 Sinhalese-Muslim riots: Background

 By the turn of the 20th century, Ceylon was a British colony.
 The last native kingdom, the Kingdom of Kandy had been ceded to the British Crown in 1815 under the Kandyan Convention.
 The island saw little conflict as in the past century only two anti-British uprisings (the Uva Rebellion and the Matale Rebellion) took place.
 The native population of the island at this time was predominately Buddhist mostly from the ethnic group Sinhalese.
 There existed a Muslim minority known as the Moors.
-The Moor community consisted of two segments, the Ceylon Moors who originated from the Arab traders who settled in the island about five or six centuries before and the Indian Moors who were at the time natives and residents of South India, who had come to Ceylon for trade.
+The Moor community consisted of two segments, the Ceylon Moors who originated from the Arab traders who had settled in the island around five or six centuries earlier and the Indian Moors who were at the time natives and residents of South India, who had come to Ceylon for trade.
 By 1915, the Ceylon Moors who had controlled trade in most parts of the island had been ousted by the Indian Moors.
 The 1911 Census indicates that Ceylon Moors numbered 232,927 and Indian Moors 33,527.
-Establishing themselves in rice importation, sale, and distribution, Indian Moors gained much wealth and established themselves across the country.
+Establishing themselves in rice importation, sale, and distribution, the Indian Moors gained much wealth and established themselves across the country.

-The British colonial government enacted many legislations and administrative measures to codify laws and govern every aspect of life, which here through were govern by rituals and tradition that had been practiced from time immemorial.
+The British colonial government enacted many legislations and administrative measures to codify laws and govern every aspect of life, which until then had been governed by rituals and tradition that had been practiced from time immemorial.
 One such measure was the regulation of noise worship under the Section 96 of the Police Ordinance, No. 16 of 1865, which forbade the beating of tom-tom drums at any time, within any town, without a license issued by the government, with punishment that included fines or imprisonment for up to three months.
 The Local Boards Ordinance, No. 13 of 1898, extended these regulations across Ceylon to include rural areas.

 Due to the relative peaceful nature of the colony, the last British Army regiment was withdrawn from the island in 1881 and the local military regiment, the Ceylon Rifle Regiment, had been disbanded in 1873.
 Since then, the Ceylon Police Force maintained law and order in towns and urburn areas, with many of the Javanese and the Malay mercenaries employed in the Ceylon Rifle Regiment joining the Police Force as constables for paid employment.
 Rural policing was carried out Police Vidanes.
 The British military presence in the colony was limited to a British Indian Army infantry regiment which would be stationed in Ceylon to supplement the garrison units that was made up of four companies from the Royal Garrison Artillery and two companies of the Royal Engineers (thought the Royal Engineers were withdrawn in 1911 and replaced with the Ceylon Engineers).
 In addition the Ceylon Defence Force functioned as a volunteer reserve.